WokLibCodeClub/Hello-Python/step3/step3.md

 It's worth thinking through how the loop is operating, step by step: we set counter to 0, then go to the while loop - Python looks at ```counter < 4``` and decides this is true, so runs the loop.
 Inside the loop we increase counter by 1, so it's now set to 1.
 Python goes back to the while line, looks at ```counter < 4``` and decides this is still true, so runs the loop again.
 Inside the loop we increase counter by 1, so it's now set to 2 etc etc. Once we've run the loop four times we finally set counter to 4.
 Python goes back to the ```while``` line, looks at ```counter < 4``` but now decides this is not true (because counter equals 4, so it's no longer less than 4), so the loop stops, and Python goes on to the rest of the code.

+## A shape of many sides

+Squares are nice, but could we change our code to get our turtle to draw a five-sided figure?

 -----